 Key insight: The clinical phase is the most demanding.
 Plan for it as a significant part-time job commitment (20–30+ hours weekly including commute).

-How to Finish on Time: The Key Strategies
+How to Finish on Time

 1. Protect Clinical Hours Like a Job